joist

 Becoming fluent with “padsaw” involves more than just knowing the steps; it’s about integrating it naturally into your BSL.
 Stand in front of a mirror and meticulously practise the sign, paying close attention to the precision of your ‘X’ handshape and the subtle, repeated wrist pivot that defines the sawing motion.
 Try incorporating “padsaw” into short, imagined BSL conversations about tasks or projects you might undertake, even if it’s just a mental exercise.
 Filming yourself signing offers a fantastic opportunity for self-correction, allowing you to catch any inaccuracies in handshape or movement that you might miss otherwise.
 Ultimately, the best way to solidify your learning is to find a Deaf conversation partner or an experienced signer who can provide feedback and help you use “padsaw” authentically.
 Remember to revisit the sign over several days; spaced repetition is incredibly powerful for long-term retention.

-What Is the BSL Sign for “saw blade”?
+What Is the BSL Sign for “workbench”?

 Step 1: Handshape